Ibrahim El Bouni: Glory

 In early 2021, El Bouni signed with Glory.
 He notched two unanimous decision victories, against Clyde Brunswijk at Glory Rivals 1 and Badr Ferdaous at Glory Rivals 2, before being booked to face Muhammed Balli in the main event of Glory Rivals 3 on November 5, 2022.
 He stopped Balli with a left hook at the 2:14 minute mark of the opening round.

 El Bouni faced Ștefan Lătescu at Glory: Collision 6 on November 4, 2023.
 He lost the fight by a second-round technical knockout.

 El Bouni faced Bogdan Stoica at Glory 96 on October 12, 2024.
 He won the fight by unanimous decision, after an extra fourth round was contested.

 El Bouni faced Michael Boapeah at Glory 98 on February 22, 2025.
 He lost the fight via TKO in the third round, being knocked down 4 times, twice in round 2, and twice in round 3.

+K-1

+El Bouni faced Marco Black Diamond in the quarterfinals of the 2026 K-1 World Cruiserweight Grand Prix at K-1 World GP 2026 - 90kg World Championship Tournament on February 8, 2026.
+He won the fight by unanimous decision, with three scorecards of 29–25 in his favor.
+El Bouni was eliminated in the tournament semifinals however, as he suffered a unanimous decision loss at the hands of Nikita Kozlov, with scores of 30–26, 30—26 and 30–27.